The Ultimate Guide to Living and Working in Rugby

 La Casa Loco

-This is a fun, lively place to take your kids, to enjoy some authentic Mexican cuisine.
+This is a fun, lively place in Rugby to take your kids and enjoy some authentic Mexican cuisine.
 You will always enjoy a welcoming atmosphere and some funky decorations.
 There’s something to suit all tastes on the menu, so don’t worry if you’re not brave enough to try anything too spicey.

 This fun and quirky place to eat is fab for anyone looking for a yummy breakfast or vegan meal.
 You will also find a great cup of coffee and everyone will find something on the menu to enjoy.
 The Bacco Lounge is also very family friendly and you are able to take your dog in as well.